Muses

-Melete, Aoede, and Mneme are the original Boeotian Muses, and Calliope, Clio, Erato, Euterpe, Melpomene, Polyhymnia, Terpsichore, Thalia, and Urania are the nine Olympian Muses.
+The number and names of the Muses differed by region, but from the Classical period the number of Muses was standardized to nine, and their names were generally given as Calliope, Clio, Polyhymnia, Euterpe, Terpsichore, Erato, Melpomene, Thalia, and Urania.

-In modern figurative usage, a muse is a literal person or supernatural force that serves as someone's source of artistic inspiration.
+In modern figurative usage, a muse is a person who serves as someone's source of artistic inspiration.

 Etymology

 The word Muses (Μοῦσαι) perhaps came from the o-grade of the Proto-Indo-European root men- (the basic meaning of which is 'put in mind' in verb formations with transitive function and 'have in mind' in those with intransitive function), or from root men- ('to tower, mountain') since all the most important cult-centres of the Muses were on mountains or hills.
 R. S. P. Beekes rejects the latter etymology and suggests that a Pre-Greek origin is also possible.

 Number and names

 The earliest known records of the Muses come from Boeotia (Boeotian muses).
 Some ancient authorities regarded the Muses as of Thracian origin.
 In Thrace, a tradition of three original Muses persisted.

 In the first century BC, Diodorus Siculus cited Homer and Hesiod to the contrary, observing:

 Diodorus states (Book I.18) that Osiris first recruited the nine Muses, along with the satyrs, while passing through Aethiopia, before embarking on a tour of all Asia and Europe, teaching the arts of cultivation wherever he went.